-After miRNA classification, 191 of the total pre-miRNAs fall into the category of conserved pre-miRNAs, all of which have coordination info; while the rest pre-miRNAs are non-conserved ones, out of which 394 miRNAs have coordination info.
+Among xxx miRNAs, 191 fall into the category of conserved miRNAs, all of which have coordination information; while the rest pre-miRNAs are non-conserved ones, out of which 394 miRNAs have coordination info.
 220 of the total mature miRNAs are conserved miRNAs with their coordination info complete, while 493 of them are non-conserved mature mRNAs, out of which 483 miRNAs have coordination info.)